Tropical Atlantic, Gulf of Mexico

 While NOAA has made steady progress in forecasting the track of a hurricane, forecasting hurricane rapid intensification—wind speeds increasing 30 knots in 24 hours or less—remains a significant challenge.
 To improve understanding of hurricane rapid intensification, scientists need to understand the ocean processes that are occurring as intensity increases, which means collecting data immediately before and during a storm.

-In July 2021, NOAA and Saildrone deployed five Explorer uncrewed surface vehicles (USVs) equipped with ruggedized “hurricane wings” designed especially for operating in winds over 90 mph and waves over 50 feet.
-The goal of the mission was to measure near-surface atmospheric and upper-ocean parameters to calculate energy and momentum fluxes between the atmosphere and ocean outside and within hurricanes.
+In 2021, NOAA and Saildrone launched a multiyear mission to deploy Explorer-class uncrewed surface vehicles (USVs) into tropical storms and hurricanes.
+The goal of the mission is to measure near-surface atmospheric and upper-ocean parameters to calculate energy and momentum fluxes between the atmosphere and ocean outside and within hurricanes.
 The observations collected would be used to understand how ocean-atmosphere interaction affects hurricane intensity and improve hurricane prediction models.

-All five vehicles in the 2021 mission contributed important insight into hurricane rapid intensification by sampling near other tropical storms: SD 1031 sailed into Tropical Storm Henri, SD 1040 sailed into Tropical Depression Mindy, SD 1048 got into the strong winds of Tropical Storms Fred and Grace and SD 1060 was to the north of Tropical Storm Grace, and SD 1045 experienced the strong winds of Tropical Storm Peter before sailing into Hurricane Sam.
+All five vehicles in the 2021 mission contributed important insight into hurricane rapid intensification by sampling near other tropical storms: SD 1031 sailed into Tropical Storm Henri, SD 1040 sailed into Tropical Depression Mindy, SD 1048 got into the strong winds of Tropical Storms Fred and Grace and SD 1060 was to the north of Tropical Storm Grace, and SD 1045 experienced the strong winds of Tropical Storm Peter before sailing into Category 4 Hurricane Sam.
 SD 1031 and SD 1040 also sailed in the strong winds of Tropical Storm Mindy after the storm had weakened to a post-tropical low.